Skip to main content

 She is admitted to legal practice as a solicitor in Ireland, England & Wales and Australia.
 Prior to becoming an academic, she worked as a lawyer in private legal practice, specialising in mass torts, product liability and clinical negligence.

-She is a Fellow of the Academy of Social Sciences (FAcSS).
+She is a Fellow of the Academy of Social Sciences (FAcSS) and an Overseas Fellow of the Australian Academy of Law (AAL).

 Mason Institute